 Instead, you might think of work-life balance as a balance between achievement and enjoyment.
 The perfect work-life balance would mean never sacrificing one for the other.
 It involves continually push your achievements in a professional sense while also finding new and fulfilling ways to enjoy your time off.

-On the plus side of work-life balance, the idea does bring attention to the fact that being a workaholic slave is detrimental to a person's physical and mental well-being; socializing, physical activity, and being with friends and family are all activities that contribute to being healthier and happier.
+At its core, the work-life balance concept exists solely to bring attention to the fact that being a workaholic is detrimental to a person's physical and mental well-being.
+Socializing, physical activity, and hobbies all contribute to being healthier and happier.

 Work-Life Balance for Small Business Owners

-If finances are not an issue and you have employees, sit down and make a list of minor tasks that you can delegate (if you don't have employees consider hiring on a contract or permanent basis).
+If you can hire an employee, sit down and make a list of minor tasks that you can delegate.
+You could also consider hiring a contractor.
 Examples of tasks to delegate include: